 All services need to be recorded as soon as possible, preferably within a week of the date of service.
 If there is any confusion about the number of hours performed, both parties should reach an agreement before the hours are recorded.

-Elder and Childcare
+Elderly and Childcare

 Choosing the right babysitter or adult care provider for a loved one is a very important decision.